Next Start

 Even if you already have practical mechanic skills, your automotive mechanic resume could get overlooked if you don’t have this credential, especially at top companies and dealerships.
 Most trade schools also require a high school diploma or GED to enroll.

 These documents indicate a certain level of discipline and reasoning ability.
-Even if you’re a very diligent worker, it can be harder to prove that to an employer or postsecondary school without official documentation.
+Even if you’re a very diligent worker, it can be harder to prove that to an employer or postsecondary school without official documentation that you have what it takes to complete a structured curriculum.

 Getting a diploma or GED takes time.
 However, without either, it may take much longer to find your footing in the automotive technology industry.
 To broaden your career options, get your diploma or GED first!

-Without technical training, becoming a mechanic with no experience is feasible, but doing so could be difficult since many of these roles – even entry-level ones – still require previous hands-on experience.
+Without technical training, becoming a mechanic with no experience is possible.
+However, doing so could be difficult since many of these roles – even entry-level ones – still require previous hands-on experience.

-This is the type of experience that technical trade programs can provide.
-These programs teach their students the skills and knowledge needed for entry-level careers in automotive technology.
-They can also offer degrees, diplomas or certifications that confirm their graduates have built a technical foundation.
+Technical trade programs can provide this experience.
+These programs teach their students the skills and knowledge needed for entry-level roles in automotive technology through hands-on instruction.18 They can also offer degrees, diplomas or certifications that confirm their graduates have built a technical foundation.

-Most of UTI’s Automotive Technology programs offer degrees.
+Most of Universal Technical Institute’s Automotive Technology programs offer degrees.
 Depending on the program they attend, a graduate can receive:

 Certain automotive technology programs may offer a diploma instead.
 Our campus in Bloomfield, New Jersey, provides its automotive graduates with a certificate of completion.

-These documents could make a difference in an automotive technician’s professional journey.
+These documents can make a difference in an automotive technician’s professional journey.
 Employers are generally more confident in the aptitude of mechanics with schooling credentials.
-For that reason, they may be more likely to hire mechanics who have completed structured training programs over those without credentials.1
+For that reason, they may be more likely to hire mechanics who have completed structured training programs over those without education credentials.

 Fortunately, you can enroll in an automotive mechanic school even if you have no prior experience.
-But if you're itching for hands-on experience and the thought of hitting the books leaves you restless, don’t fret!
+But if you're itching for hands-on training and the thought of hitting the books leaves you restless, don’t worry!

-Students in these programs receive hands-on training through a blended learning model that combines online, remote learning and hands-on instruction – both of which teach skills commonly used in the field.
+Students in these programs receive training through a blended-learning model that combines online, remote learning and hands-on instruction – both of which teach skills commonly used in the field.
 They’ll also have access to the tools, machinery and equipment needed for effective on-campus training.

 Technical schooling also typically takes less time to complete than a four-year university program.
-At Universal Technical Institute, it can take about 51 weeks.7 So, becoming an auto mechanic could take a little less than a year!
+At Universal Technical Institute, it can take 51 weeks.
+So, training to become an auto mechanic could take a little less than a year.7

 Specialized training programs whose curriculum is tailored to specific manufacturers can help graduates further develop their skill set.
 Most of UTI’s specialized auto training programs last 12 to 15 weeks.8 Some programs, like the Mercedes-Benz Drive (MB Drive) and the Porsche Technology Apprenticeship Program (PTAP), may last longer.15